Kaileshwaran13/consoleBasedApplication_Bank/README.md

 - **Read:** Retrieve and view existing bank account information.
 - **Update:** Modify and update bank account details as needed.
 - **Delete:** Remove bank accounts from the database.
+- **Transaction:** Perform transactions between accounts, transferring funds from one account to another.

 ## Database Schema
 The Bank Database Management System contains the following attributes for each bank account: